hpmicro/hpm_sdk/samples/drivers/can/README_en.md

 ### Note

-- For option 0 and option 1, users can start the test by typine the option directly
+- For option 0 and option 1, users can start the test by typing the option directly
 - For option 2 and 3, users must connect two boards and run this demo, start the responder first, then start the initiator.
 - For option 4, users must ensure that the board is attached to a valid CAN bus.
 If the board is connected to a CAN monitor, users can see multiple CAN messages will be sent out after this option is chosen.
-- For option 7, users must ensure that the board is attached to a valid CAN bus and the bus now supports 5Mbis/s CANFD buadrate.
+- For option 7, users must ensure that the board is attached to a valid CAN bus and the bus now supports 5Mbits/s CANFD baudrate.
 If the board is connected to a CANFD monitor, users will see multiple CANFD messages are sent out after this option is chosen.